Defining Quantum Games: Abstract

 \section{Abstract}

-In this article, we explore the concept of quantum games.
-We define quantum games as any type of playable games that are related to or reference quantum physics through any of three proposed aspects.
-The rise of quantum computers has made it possible to think about a new wave of computer games, namely, quantum computer games, games on quantum computers.
-At the same time, there are also various games exploring quantum mechanics and related topics through digital, analogue, and hybrid means.
-In this article we go through the emerging body of quantum games, the history of quantum games, and the different ways a game may be considered a quantum game.
-We propose three dimensions for analysing and defining the phenomenon of quantum games: the perceivable dimension of quantum physics, the dimension of quantum technologies, and the dimension of scientific purposes.
+{In this research article, we survey existing quantum physics-related games and, based on this survey, propose a definition for the concept of quantum games.
+We define a quantum game as any type of rule-based game that either employs the principles of quantum physics or references quantum phenomena or the theory of quantum physics through any of three proposed dimensions: the perceivable dimension of quantum physics, the dimension of quantum technologies, and the dimension of scientific purposes, such as citizen science or education.
+We also discuss the concept of quantum computer games, which are games on quantum computers, as well as definitions for the concept of science games.
+Various games explore quantum physics and quantum computing through digital, analogue, and hybrid means, with various incentives driving their development.
+As interest in games as educational tools for supporting quantum literacy grows, understanding the diverse landscape of quantum games becomes increasingly important.
+We propose that the three dimensions of quantum games identified in this article be used for designing, analysing, and defining the phenomenon of quantum games.}